The Good News Club (book): Overview

-The book examines the Good News Club (GNC), an after-school program which primarily targets students between the ages of four to fourteen in elementary schools in the United States.
-This cohort of students is called the "4/14 window".
-In the Ballard neighborhood of Seattle, a GNC forms at Loyal Heights Elementary School, led by a volunteer school aid and members of an evangelical church.
-As the GNC takes hold at Loyal Heights, parents worry that their children are being proselytized, and students and minorities at other schools at which GNC operates feel ostracized by the students in the club trying to convert other children.
+The book examines the Good News Club (GNC), an after-school program which primarily targets students between the ages of four and fourteen in elementary schools in the United States, and the national goals of evangelical Christianity in and about public education.
+The book consists of twelve chapters and a conclusion.
+Chapters one through six focus on the social and formal organization of the clubs.
+In chapter one, the author examines a GNC form in an elementary school in the Ballard neighborhood of Seattle led by a volunteer school aid and members of an evangelical church.

-Stewart attends the triennial Child Evangelism Fellowship (CEF) conference, where speakers mention that GNCs grew from 16,805 children in 2001 to 139,221 in 2009, a 728 percent growth.
-CEF is the parent organization of GNC.
-At the conference, she learns of "The Plan", a guidebook on how to open a GNC given to volunteers.
-Volunteers must raise approximately $20,000 a year to open and maintain a GNC.
+As the GNC takes hold in the elementary school, parents worry that their children are being proselytized to, and students and minorities at other schools at which GNC operates feel ostracized by the students in the club trying to convert other children.
+Stewart attends the triennial CEF conference, where speakers mention that GNCs grew from 16,805 children in 2001 to 139,221 in 2009, a 728 percent growth.
+Volunteers must raise approximately US$20,000 a year to open and maintain a GNC.
 In his keynote address, Mathew Staver, founder of the Liberty Counsel, states "if you want to change ... the planet, you want to focus on those children ages five through twelve".
+In chapter three, the author surveys the history of religion in public schools, examining historical events such as the Eliot School rebellion and the Scopes trial.

-In chapter three, the author examines the history of religion in public schools and touches on historical events such as the Eliot School rebellion and the Scopes trial.
 In chapter four, she examines organizations such as the American Center for Law & Justice, legal cases such as Good News Club v.
 Milford Central School, and conservative Supreme Court of the United States Justices including Antonin Scalia and Clarence Thomas.
-Moving to Manhattan in New York City, the author uses her experiences of viewing a school rented by a church for use during after-school hours as a jumping board to view "planted" churches, in which the churches "operate independently, [but] typically maintain ties to an existing religious organization or network" and use schools after-hours for religious purposes.
+Moving to Manhattan in chapter five, the author uses her experiences of viewing a school rented by a church for use during after-school hours as a jumping board to view "planted" churches, in which the churches "operate independently, [but] typically maintain ties to an existing religious organization or network" and use schools after-hours for religious purposes.
+In chapter six, Stewart attends Mission Fest Seattle, where presenters explain how to instruct children on sin and Jesus, with an overarching theme on the 4/14 window.